 Undoubtedly one of singer-songwriter Sandy Denny’s most tender performances, “Who Knows Where The Time Goes” sees British folk-rock band Fairport Convention at their most reflective and nostalgic.
 The band had a gift for performing stunning ballads, but this song is a highlight within the group’s extensive catalog.

 The lyrics here are also deeply poetic: Watching birds fly south for the winter as autumn closes in all around her, Denny compares her observations of the changing seasons to the passage of human life and the development of new friendships.
 Among diehard folk-rock fans, the song remains one of Fairport’s best and most celebrated tunes.

-Another lament for the changing of life’s seasons, “Landslide” is undoubtedly one of Fleetwood Mac’s greatest tunes.
+Another lament for the changing of life’s seasons, “Landslide” is undoubtedly one of Fleetwood Mac’s greatest tunes and one of the best songs about time.
 Accompanied by spare acoustic guitar playing, Stevie Nicks observes that even nostalgia for childhood can’t stop time from passing.

 This is Fleetwood Mac at their very best; “Landslide” remains a definite fan favorite to this day.
 First released to wide acclaim in 1977, The Dixie Chicks made the song a hit again in 2002.

-6. The Beach Boys, “I Just Wasn’t Made For These Times”
+“I Just Wasn’t Made For These Times” – The Beach Boys

 At some point or other, most of us will feel out of place in our own time.
 We may even wonder what life would have been like had we lived in a different age or place.

-7. Gentle Giant, “Think Of Me With Kindness”
+“Think Of Me With Kindness” – Gentle Giant